Our Intake Policy for Animals is as follows:

 Please note that an e-mail submission by you or a phone call by you to ADL does not guarantee you an appointment or that we will take in the pet (s) in question.
 Intake staff must contact you with an appointment date and time for when the pet (s) will be considered for intake.
 We are only able to take in dogs and cats based on the available kennel space.
 Intake decisions are based on the number and size of open kennels and not on a first-come, first-served basis.

 All animals must be friendly, adoptable and pass a health and behavioral assessments before we agree to accept them.
 We are not able to accept any aggressive or feral dogs and cats and we can only take in a limited number of injured or sick animals.

-Due to the amount of intake requests that the shelter receives, Intake staff will not be able to return all emails or phone calls to residents of pets we are unable to take in.
+Due to the amount of intake requests that the shelter receives, Intake staff will reply to your intake request by email or return phone call as soon as possible.

 If ADL agrees to accept a dog or cat, there is a mandatory $35 surrender fee ($20 for a puppy or kitten) to help pay for the animal’s care and a pet profile must be completed.
 The pet profile can be found by selecting Pet Profile.
 We encourage you to print the profile form, complete it and bring it with you the day of your appointment.
 There is always a strong possibility that we will not be able to accept animals due to a lack of space at the shelter even after an intake appointment has been set for you.
 Our funding does not allow intake of any kind on Sundays.

 To view our full intake policy and other resources and shelters for you with placing pets, please download a copy of the ADL Intake Policy (pdf format).